 You can also try yawn-sighs that take your voice from the top of its range all the way to a growl in the depths of your lower register.

 Remember, as a voice artist, your instrument is your entire body.
-That means all of you!
-From your head to your toes.
-Roll out your shoulders to release tension, perform breathing exercises and ensure you attain proper posture to help you prepare.
+That means all of you, from your head to your toes!
+Roll out your shoulders to release tension, perform breathing exercises, and ensure you attain proper posture to help you prepare.

 Because language is central to a voice artist’s performance, you also need to think about other parts of your body that should be warmed up like your resonators and articulators.

-Tongue twisters, facial exercises and sung scales are good for any voice artist, whether the performance is for spoken word or belting on a Broadway stage.
+Tongue twisters, facial exercises, and sung scales are good for any voice artist, whether the performance is for spoken word or belting on a Broadway stage.
 The tongue in particular needs to loosen up so that you don’t trip on your words.
 A good vocal warm up should explore all aspects of phonation.

 The sillier you look when you warm up, the better your warm up will be.
 Try standing in front of a mirror and don’t be afraid to look foolish!

-6- Right Before Your Session
+6. Prep One Hour Before Your Session

 Be awake at least one hour before you need to use your voice.
 This will give you time to properly hydrate, as well as go through with any dietary choices you have made in advance of a performance.

 Drink a glass of water one hour before you need to perform.
 Remember, the water will only take effect one hour after it has been consumed.
-Expecting water to work in the moment only sets you up for disappointment.
+Expecting water to work in the immediate moment only sets you up for disappointment.

 Protect your instrument from the elements.
-This may come in the form of cold weather, cigarette smoke, or seasonal allergens that affect your sinuses (which can affect the way your voice sounds) and more.
+This may come in the form of cold weather, cigarette smoke, or seasonal allergens that affect your sinuses (which can affect the way your voice sounds), and more.
 Take appropriate measures to protect your voice.